 GRA: Start and end at any time during the month

 |Steps for Hiring a Graduate Assistant||Steps for Hiring a Graduate Assistant|

-|Graduate Assistant Paperwork Flowchart||Processing GA Paperwork Flow Chart|
+|Graduate Assistant PAF Flowchart||Processing GA PAF Flow Chart|

 *All Graduate Assistantship offer letters for international students must be sent to the International Student Affairs Office (Andrew Bleignier) when issuing the offer to the student and then again upon acceptance, for the completion of the I-20.